grew-nlp/grew_doc/content/doc/commands.md

 Brackets can be used to select the set of edges to move according to their labelling.

 :warning: edges between two nodes matched by the pattern are not changed by `shift` rules.
-The only edges that are moved are edges linking one node of the patten and one node which is not in the pattern.
+The only edges that are moved are edges linking one node of the pattern and one node which is not in the pattern.

 ~~~grew
   shift A ==> B